 Symptoms of Depression

-- A depressed mood with feelings of sadness, hopelessness, emptiness, or irritability
+- Depressed mood with feelings of emptiness, sadness, hopelessness, or irritability

 - Decreased pleasure and interest in previously enjoyed activities

 - A noteworthy weight change or a significant change in appetite